A commercial cleaning walk-through checklist is the best way to begin a new client relationship.

 5. Show new clients you care about quality

 A janitorial walk-through is usually the first time you will meet a new potential client, so it’s essential to make a positive first impression.
-You want the client to see that you’re friendly, professional, organized, and that you’re confident your cleaning company is the best one for the job.
+You want the client to see that you’re friendly, professional, and organized, and that you’re confident your cleaning company is the best one for the job.
 A walk-through checklist will help create processes that ensure the success of every new client walk-through by guaranteeing the discussion of every critical topic.
 As you walk through and talk about each subject, you can use your checklist to take notes.
 If they decide to accept your proposal, you’ll have all the information you need to provide quality service as soon as the very first day.

 Checklists help with client retention